melder/full_option_chain_scraper/README.md

 # IV Scraper

-Iterates through all available options and scrapes implied volatility values of the 4 options closest to the spot price (calls + puts above/below spot).
-Outputs average and median value to a CSV file.
-Default expiration date is the earliest one.
+* Iterates through all available options and scrapes implied volatility values of the 4 options closest to the spot price (calls + puts above/below spot).
+* For those options stores their data in mongodb (IV, greeks, expiration, volume, open interest, bids / asks + prices, and much more ...)
+* Default expiration date is set to nearest one.
 So for a weekly it's generally friday.
 For a daily (SPY, QQQ) it will be the next market day.
 Scraper will collect IV data up to the day of expiration.
 On expiration day it will roll over to next expiration date.
 Using weeklies as an example: if run on Friday (the day the option expires) the scraper will instead scrape the option chain expiring on the next Friday.

-**Note** that this is in prototype phase and has some circular design issues + poor optimization
+* Scraper uses multiprocessing for higher throughput.
+Set workers to > 1 in settings.yml

 ## Motivation